docker/docs/release-notes/docker-engine.md

 + Website: new high-level overview
 - Makefile: Swap "go get" for "go get -d", especially to compile on go1.1rc
-* Packaging: packaging ubuntu; issue #510: Use goland-stable PPA package to build docker
+* Packaging: packaging ubuntu; issue #510: Use golang-stable PPA package to build docker

 ## 0.3.0 (2013-05-06)